‘Get Out’ Blu-Ray Release Will Feature Director Commentary From Jordan Peele And Alternate Ending

 The alternate scenarios (spoiler alert) featured the film’s protagonist Chris Washington (Daniel Kaluuya) being captured by police after escaping from the Armitage family compound following a failed attempt by Dean Armitage (Bradley Whitford) to transplant the brain and consciousness of a blind art dealer Jim Hudson (Stephen Root) into the body of Chris.

-Peele stated that during the writing process, he wanted to explore the concept of a post-racial America that many spoke about following the election of former President Barack Obama.
+Peele stated that during the writing process, he wanted to explore the concept of a post-racial America that many spoke about following the election of former president Barack Obama.
 Peele wanted to create a horror film that exposed that racism was not a thing of the past by focusing on an interracial relationship.
 The darker ending, which showed the victimized Chris meeting his demise at the hands of the police, was ultimately scrapped in favor of the crowd-pleasing ending which features Rod Williams (Lil Rel Howery) saving the day in a TSA vehicle.
 Peele wanted the film to be an uplifting experience for viewers.

-The director’s commentary by Peele will no doubt go in-depth into the myriad of influences and Easter eggs that made Get Out resonate with audiences.
+The director’s commentary by Peele will no doubt go in-depth into myriad influences and Easter eggs that made Get Out resonate with audiences.
 Peele is already on record stating that horror classics such as Stanley Kubrick’s The Shining (1980) and Roman Polanski’s Rosemary’s Baby (1968) were stylistic predecessors for his film.

 The special features don’t end with the alternate ending and commentaries.
-The Blu-ray release will also feature deleted scenes and a behind-the-scenes featurette.
-Also included in the set will be a Q&A with one of the film’s biggest superfans Chance the Rapper, who was so overwhelmed with appreciation for the flick that he bought all of the tickets for a day’s worth of showings at a theater in Chicago.
+The Blu-Ray release will also feature deleted scenes and a behind-the-scenes featurette.
+Also included in the set will be a Q&A with one of the film’s biggest superfans, Chance the Rapper, who was so overwhelmed with appreciation for the flick that he bought all of the tickets for a day’s worth of showings at a theater in Chicago.

 DID I NOT TELL YALL #GETOUT WAS INCREDIBLE!!
 BEST FILM ACROSS ANY GENRE IN AWHILE GO SEE IT TODAY!
 Cc: @LilRel4 @JordanPeele